edsol-adm/mindmaster-app/README.md

 ## 👩‍🏫 Target Audience

-- Children aged 6–12 (Primary Grades 1–6), especially in underserved communities
-- Educators and school counselors implementing social-emotional learning (SEL)
-- NGOs and development agencies supporting child mental health and well-being
+- **Girls in Primary Year Grades 1-6** in underserved and marginalized communities, including rural, migrant, and low-income settings, who face unequal access to mental health and educational resources
+- **Children of all genders** at the beginning of education at primary level, particularly those at risk of exclusion, trauma, or psychosocial stress
+- **Educators, school counselors, and frontline workers** delivering SEL and gender-responsive mental health programs in low-resource environments
+- **NGOs, development agencies, and CBOs** working at the intersection of gender equity, education, and child mental wellbeing
-- Parents and caregivers seeking digital tools to nurture emotional resilience
+- **Parents and caregivers**, particularly women and female guardians, seeking practical tools to support children’s emotional growth at home
-- Girls and children from marginalized or at-risk populations, in line with UNICEF’s equity and inclusion priorities
+- **Children with disabilities** and those from minority language communities, reflecting UNICEF’s localization and accessibility priorities

 ---

 ## 🛠️ Tech Stack